abhi9bakshi/scorm-hands-on/readme.md

 #####launchpage.html

 Once you open **launchpage.html**, you will see a lot of javascript code.
+The first thing which is done as soon as you start a SCORM course is initialization.

 Skipping all the initialization, jump directly to body section (line 318).
 If you look at it's structure, you will realize it's very simple with only a frame and a navigation div.

 1. Content Frame
 2. Nav Div